MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/identity-readme.md

 1. **Azure PowerShell** - If a user has signed in via Azure PowerShell's `Connect-AzAccount` command, `DefaultAzureCredential` will authenticate as that user.
 1. **Azure Developer CLI** - If the developer has authenticated via the Azure Developer CLI `azd auth login` command, the `DefaultAzureCredential` will authenticate with that account.
 1. **Interactive browser** - If enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.
 This credential type is disabled by default.

+#### Continuation policy

+As of version 1.14.0, `DefaultAzureCredential` will attempt to authenticate with all developer credentials until one succeeds, regardless of any errors previous developer credentials experienced.
+For example, a developer credential may attempt to get a token and fail, so `DefaultAzureCredential` will continue to the next credential in the flow.
+Deployed service credentials will stop the flow with a thrown exception if they're able to attempt token retrieval, but don't receive one.
+Prior to version 1.14.0, developer credentials would similarly stop the authentication flow if token retrieval failed, but this is no longer the case.

+This allows for trying all of the developer credentials on your machine while having predictable deployed behavior.

 #### Note about `VisualStudioCodeCredential`